andrewtrandev/T2A1/README.md

 To meet our legal and moral obligations to users.
 We can implement various techniques such as password hashing which involves using a hash function to convert a password to a essentially a string that looks random in pattern.

-We can also employ authorisation through limiting of user access, so that entities only have access to their data and authentication through login/password and multifactor-authentication, so that entities are who they claim to be.
+We can also employ authorisation through limiting of user access, so that entities only have access to their own data and authentication through login/password and multifactor-authentication, so that entities logging in are who they claim to be.

-Lastly we can also consult with cybersecurity experts to offer their recommendations on how data should be handled and to perform penetration tests on our systems for vulnerabilities.
+Lastly we can also consult with cybersecurity companies to listen to their recommendations on what legal obligations we should be adhering to, how data should be handled and to perform penetration tests on our systems for vulnerabilities.

 ##### References